sg-s/data-manager/README.md

 ## The problem

-1. you write and share code.
+1. You write and share code.
 But code operates on data, and you want a way to work on the same code independently of where the code is, or where the data is.
-2. data shouldn't change.
+2. Data shouldn't change.
 But it does, because people make mistakes.
+Hard drives fail.
 You don't want your entire analysis pipeline to operate on data that isn't what you think it is.
 [GIGO](https://en.wikipedia.org/wiki/Garbage_in,_garbage_out).

 ## The Solution